washi4/deploy-otel-demo-alloy/README.md

 # Getting Started

-Please see the "how-to-run.md" page (in zzz_documentation) for more detailed instructions on running this project.
+Please see [how-to-run page](./zzz_documentation/how-to-run.md) for more detailed instructions on running this project.

 <br>

 # Further Learning

-Please see the "overview.md" page (in zzz_documentation) for more detail on the overall project.
+Please see the [overview page](./zzz_documentation/overview.md) for more detail on the overall project.